 When I was pitching, that looked like either set downs, that’s what we called them, where they would pick it up at the show out of urgency, they would start seeing the packages disappear off the table when I was selling, and they’d see all these people grabbing them up and they’d be like, I got to get one too.
 And then I’d find them in the frozen food cooler an hour later.
 Like a slicer just sitting next to the ice cream.

 Why they felt the need to freeze it I’m not sure.
 Or it would show up as a return in the store a few days later or a few weeks later.
 And in my program now, if someone jumps in from scarcity, they approach the whole program that way and they get scarcity as their result.
-So when I have people tell me they have to make their money back in 30 days or they can’t pay rent, I advice them not to join.
+So when I have people tell me they have to make their money back in 30 days or they can’t pay rent, I advise them not to join.

 And not because they can’t or won’t make their money back, but when your model becomes I have to make money, the chances are you won’t because have-to energy doesn’t sell.
 So I know it isn’t going to end well, so I’m not going to push them or tell them anything that fuels the scarcity they already have.